 How To Use LinkedIn Like A Flippin’ Pro.

 Right, so you want to start using LinkedIn like a professional?

 Here are seven tips to get you those all-important connections that’ll stand you in good stead.

 A. It has a clear picture of me and my business logo.

-D. The start of my profile tells people straight away exactly what benefits my writing bring to a business.
+D. The start of my profile tells people straight away the benefits my writing brings to a business.

 E. I include my e-mail address in the opening blurb to give people another way to contact me.